Busting the myths about cyber hacks: “It won’t happen to me”

 - Revenue interruption, where insurers pay for any impact to organisation’s bottom-line

-But it’s not all plain sailing.
+However, it’s not all plain sailing.

-Some insurers have sought to deny cyber claims involving state-sponsored hackers on the basis that such actions constitute a form of cyber warfare between nation states.
+In fact, some insurers have sought to deny cyber claims involving state-sponsored hackers on the basis that such actions constitute a form of cyber warfare between nation states.
 They’ve argued that the “War” exclusion, commonly appearing in insurance policies, excuses them from paying.

-Other insurers have refuted claims on the basis that they’re unwilling to provide coverage for Terrorist activity – arguing that some cyber attacks are performed by known terrorist groups.
+Whereas other insurers have refuted claims on the basis that they’re unwilling to provide coverage for Terrorist activity – arguing that some cyber attacks are performed by known terrorist groups.

 Partners& works only with cyber insurers who have committed to pay cyber claims, regardless of whether they were perpetrated by criminal organisations, terrorist gangs or nation states.